drittich/dev-laptop-config/README.md

 Open an admin Powershell prompt and run `.\dev-laptop-config.ps1`.
 This should install Chocolatey if it is not already installed, and then will begin installation of the apps.

+> Note: You must be in the same directory as `dev-laptop-config.ps1` when you execute it.

 ## Configuration

 You can tweak the list of applications assigned to the variable `$chocolateyAppList` in  `dev-laptop-config.ps1` if you want to make any modifications.
 You can search for available Chocolatey package names here: https://chocolatey.org/packages